Raymond1lobo/Oppurtune/README.md

    3) do "pip install -r requirements.txt"
    4) do "npm install"
    5) do "npm run build"
-   6) Then do "python server.py", This starts the localhost server.
+   7) Then do "python server.py" in the directory, This starts the localhost server.
+   8) Either download Oppurtune.exe from releases, or do the next step.
-   7) Then do "python client.py", This starts the clients, you can launch as many clients as you want.
+   9) Then do "python client.py" in the directory, This starts the clients, you can launch as many clients as you want.

 # Features
    1) While registering, if you add @school to your email, you get the ability to create events